usethesource/rascal-website/developers/index.md

 ## Enhancements, bugs and patches

 We welcome feedback.
-Please use [GitHub issues](https://github.com/cwi-swat/rascal/issues) to submit your contributions.
+Please use [GitHub issues](https://github.com/cwi-swat/rascal/issues) to submit your contributions such as pull requests, bug reports and suggestions for enhancement.
 Thanks!

 ## Source access